Chri692u/VQC/src/API_OVERVIEW.md

 # VQC API Overview

 This document describes the public-facing Dafny API.
-It is intentionally limited to the operations a library consumer or integrator would use, and it excludes internal helper functions that are only used to implement account state transitions.
+It is intentionally limited to the operations a library consumer or integrator would use, and it excludes internal implementation functions that are only used to implement account state transitions.

 ## Module: Types